 - 3.11 The Dover District Heritage Strategy reviewed and updated (September 2020) acknowledges that most of the districts conservation areas do not have an approved character appraisal, and it recommends that the Council should encourage local community groups to carry out such appraisals in conjunction with the Council. - 3.12 A Conservation Area Character Appraisal (CACA) should consider what features make a positive or negative contribution to the significance of the conservation area, thereby identifying opportunities for beneficial change, or the need for further planning control.
 This information will be helpful to those considering investment in an area, and can be used to guide and inform new development.
 Character appraisals also have a wider application as educational and informative documents for the local community.
 There is a requirement under the Planning (Listed Buildings and Conservation Areas) Act 1990, for local planning authorities to review their conservation areas and to formulate and publish proposals for their preservation and enhancement.
-A CACA considers what features contribute to the historic and architectural character and appearance of the conservation area, and helps to identify opportunities for beneficial change or the need for further planning control, for example through the use of Article 4 directions. - 3.13 A considerable amount of progress has been made working with a range of local organisations to adopt CACAs (Kingsdown and Nelson Street, Upper Deal and Victoria Road & Wellington Road) with a number of others under preparation. - 3.14 The proposed timetable for the production, consultation and adoption of the CACAs has been set out in the LDS.
+A CACA considers what features contribute to the historic and architectural character and appearance of the conservation area, and helps to identify opportunities for beneficial change or the need for further planning control, for example through the use of Article 4 directions. - 3.13 A considerable amount of progress has been made working with a range of local organisations to adopt CACAs (Kingsdown and Nelson Street, Upper Deal and Victoria Road & Wellington Road), with 1, Upper Walmer currently under preparation and 1 St Margarets at early stages of preparation. - 3.14 The proposed timetable for the production, consultation and adoption of the CACAs has been set out in the LDS in Chapter 4.